Basking on southern Queensland’s Fraser Coast, Hervey Bay is a slightly abstract concept; a state of mind as much as it is a particular place.

 The low-rise hotel has 28 newly refurbished, air-conditioned rooms, each of which features contemporary interior design and a beautifully presented bathroom.
 Room amenities include a fridge, microwave, tea and coffee facilities, complimentary Wi-Fi and satellite television.
 There’s plenty of onsite parking, and guests can cool off after a hard day of sightseeing with a dip in the tropical-style pool.

 Comfort Inn on Main Hervey Bay is owned and operated by the Hervey Bay RSL and all guests receive a complimentary drink and a discount on dining at the club.
 It’s a ten-minute walk from the hotel (or ask reception to book the complimentary shuttle for you).

-Do you have any tips to add to our Hervey Bay travel guide?
+Do you have any suggestions to add to our list of the best things to do in Hervey Bay?
 We would love to hear from you.
 Please leave a comment below.

-Cover image courtesy of Tourism and Events Queensland.
+Cover image: Tourism and Events Queensland/Jewels Lynch.
 Additional images: Bigstock

 Adam Ford is editor of The Big Bus tour and travel guide and a travel TV presenter, writer, blogger and photographer.
 He has travelled extensively through Europe, Asia, North America, Africa and the Middle East.
 Adam worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the TV series Tour the World on Network Ten.
 He loves to experience everything a new destination has to offer and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hanoi.